Brad Pitt & Angelina Jolie's Divorce Has Taken A Dramatic Turn

 "I love it, I love it," he said.
 "I went through two therapists to get to the right one."

-According to these most recent court documents, the family has organized a summer schedule so that Pitt and Jolie will have equal time with their kids.
+According to these most recent court documents, the family has organised a summer schedule so that Pitt and Jolie will have equal time with their kids.

 Advertisement